jspanchal/codetonics/_posts/javascript/2016-03-12-parameter-passing.md

 ---
 title: "Parameter passing in JavaScript"
-categories: ["Javascript"]
+categories: ["JavaScript"]
-tags: ["Javascript", "Tips", "Parameters"]
+tags: ["JavaScript", "Tips", "Parameters"]
 ---

 In JavaScript, we have functions and arguments that we pass into those functions.
 But how JavaScript